 Documents Required for Tibet Tour from the US

 Travel in Tibet has always been subject to strict control, and today there are a number of documents that are required to get into and travel around the region.
 From the visa to enter China to the Border Pass required to get to Everest, all of these documents must be processed correctly in order to be able to actually make the trip to Tibet.

-Chinese Entry Visa for Tibet Tour from US via Mainland China
+Chinese Entry Visa for Tibet Tour from the US via Mainland China

-American citizens with Chinese heritage should contact the Embassy for visa requirements, as they differ from other U.S. national’s requirements.
+Chinese Americans should contact the Embassy for visa requirements, different from other U.S. nationals.

-Group Tourist Visa for Tourists from US via Nepal
+Group Tourist Visa for Tourists from the US via Nepal

 Tibet Travel Permit

 The primary permit to visit Tibet, the Tibet Travel Permit, is issued by the Tibet Tourism Bureau in Lhasa.
 It is obtained through your tour operator with a copy of your passport.
 Applying in advance is recommended due to processing time.
 To travel outside Lhasa and Nagqu in Tibet, you need an Alien’s Travel Permit obtained in Lhasa.
 The tour operator or guide will apply for it with your original passport and Tibet Travel Permit.